scopely/sqlquest/README.md

 ## Simple Parameterized SQL

 Don't need an adventure?
 Well, use a cheat code.
-If your quest does not have a `<quest>.{coffee,js}` file, then no biggie, just drop a sql file into your quest's `sql/` directory called `<questname>.sql`.
-You can now run this quest and it'll execute the sql file rendering embedded mustaches with the options you pass after `--`.
+If your quest does not have a `<quest>.{coffee,js}` file, then no biggie, just drop a sql file in your quest directory.
+As long as it's the only file in there (directories count), you can run this quest and it'll execute the sql file rendering embedded mustaches with the options you pass after `--`.
 The results of the last query, if there are any, will be outputted as a table.

 ## Safe Parameterized Queries